Biographie

 Guido: "I myself work a lot with athletes who compete at the highest level, but also many who are at a slightly lower level but want to get the best out of themselves.
 I work with endurance athletes (cycling, mountain biking, triathlon, running) so in addition to data such as heart rate and power output, I am also interested in lactate.
 Some of my athletes have their own lactate meter to check these values during training sessions and pass them on to me in order to make any necessary adjustments.
 I often use lactate control with athletes when training with FTP blocks, or blocks around a tipping point.
 Then I don't want lactate values to get too high."

-Previous Lactate Experience
+Current/Previous Lactate Experience

 The CLM sensor gives continuous lactate measurements, this makes control of the lactate levels much more valuable.
 The CLM sensor also measures fluid-loss and electrolyte-loss, which I think is also very important for Ironman athletes.
 They need to replenish fluid and electrolytes sufficiently.